boulund/lunchplans/README.md

 Fredrik Boulund
 <your name here>

+## Usage
+To use the lunchbot, clone the repository into a folder of your choice, then setup a cronjob to run it at a suitable time every weekday, e.g. around 10.45.
+Like so:

+    45 10 * * mon,tue,wed,thu,fri /path/to/repository/lunchplans.py

+It expects two files in the base directory: `other.txt` and `mailinglist.txt`.
+The file `other.txt` contains one restaurant name per line, for restaurants that do not have an online menu or haven't yet been given their own restaurant module.
+The file `mailinglist.txt` contains emails adresses, one per line, for everyone who should receive an email every weekday with the complete lunch menu.

 ## Contribute
 You can contribue by writing a lunch restaurant module if you feel there is one missing.
 Some key functionality is still missing:

   * Automatically create a poll
   * Send emails to everyone